 Skip to main content

-• A witness or witnesses, if required by your document
+• A witness or witnesses, if required by your document.
+We will not provide witnesses and witnesses may not be solicited from patrons using the library.

-• A valid, unexpired state ID, federal ID, or other government ID with signature and photos (such as a driver’s license, state ID card, US military ID, or US passport)
+• A valid, unexpired state ID, federal ID, or other government ID with signature and photos (such as a driver’s license, state ID card, US military ID, tribal ID, or US passport; a picture of IDs will not be accepted)

 • Documents that are not in English

-• Documents with blank spaces other than the space for signature
+• Incomplete documents or documents with blank spaces other than the space for signature and date

 • Government Form I-9